azz/haloapi.js/README.md

 - Write test cases with Jasmine
 - Full usage documentation
-- Complete the definitions for the stats endpoints.
+- Complete the TypeScript definitions for remaining stats endpoints.

 # Development

 If you've modified the TypeScript sources, you'll need to regenerate the JS.
 Run this in a terminal at the top-level directory for this repository.

     $ npm install typescript -g  # only do this once
     $ npm build

 Easy!